sfigg/commercialization-public/customize/desktop/design-registration-pages.md

 * **Four checkboxes**.
 Up to four checkboxes with labels can be displayed on registration page two.
 You can set the descriptive labels for the checkboxes, and their default states, using the `customerinfo`, `checkbox1`, `checkbox2`, and `checkbox3` elements of [Oobe.xml](registration-pages-oobexml.md).
 * **Two links**.
 Up to two links can be displayed beneath the checkboxes.
 You can specify the link labels and file paths using the `link2` and `link3` elements of [Oobe.xml](registration-pages-oobexml.md).
 Any text you associate with these links must be in HTML files stored locally in the `OOBE\Info` directory.
 * **Next button**.
 The Next button moves the customer forward in OOBE.
 This button is not customizable.

+> [!Note]
+> You can't skip showing a link on registration page one by providing only `link2` and `link3` elements in Oobe.xml.
+A missing `link1` will cause the `link2` element to appear on the first registration page instead of the second.

 ## Design HTML files for your links